-The Pyrenees are one of the best bike climbing areas in the world and always featured in the Tour de France.
+The Pyrenees Mountains of France, Spain, and Andorra: one of the best bike climbing areas in the world and always featured in the Tour de France.

 THE MOST FAMOUS PYRENEES BIKE CLIMB